- 09 Oct 2023

 The new query appears as an Asset Scope query on the Queries page.

 4. Click Save, the new Data Scope you created appears in the Data Scope list.

 You can edit/delete the Data Scope as required.

-If you do not choose any Asset Scope queries at all, then the assigned users will have access to all devices/users on the system.
+If you do not choose any Asset Scope queries at all, then the assigned users will have access to all assets on the system.

 You can duplicate a Data Scope to create a new Data Scope with small changes from an existing one

 Click on the Data Scope on the Data Scope Page, the Data Scope drawer opens.

 Click the duplicate icon; a duplicate of the Data Scope is created called Copy <data scope name>.